Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 London, British Museum.
 Credits: Barbara McManus, 2001, 2006

-Keywords: coin, triumvirate
+Keywords: coin, Second Triumvirate

 silver quinarius of Mark Antony, minted at Lyons, c.
 43-42 BCE